 Decide on Paper Type

-You have four main options when it comes to postcard printing:
+Options vary depending on the printing service you use, but usually, you will have four main options when it comes to postcard printing:

 - Cover stock

-- UV Coated
+- UV coated

 Decide on Paper Size